ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 type structured syntax suffix.

-It is RECOMMENDED that the `typ` Header Parameter be used for explicit typing, in parallel to the recommendations in Section 3.11 of [@RFC8725].
+It is RECOMMENDED that the `typ` Header Parameter be used for explicit typing, in parallel to the recommendations in [@RFC8725, section 3.11].

 ### "crit" (Critical) Header Parameter {#critDef}